dicej/component-model-goroutines/README.md

 1. build the example with it, producing a Wasm module, then
 1. download the [wasi-preview1-component-adapter](https://github.com/bytecodealliance/wasmtime/tree/main/crates/wasi-preview1-component-adapter), then
 1. combine the Wasm module and adapter into a component, then
-1. build a [Wasmtime](https://github.com/bytecodealliance/wasmtime) based test harness, then
+1. build a [Wasmtime](https://github.com/bytecodealliance/wasmtime)-based test harness, then
 1. run the test!

 The test calls the function exported by the guest three times concurrently with